YonSci/gdp-nowcasting-ml/_episodes/03-exploratory-data-analysis.md

 - This step helps in identifying any anomalies or outliers in the data.

-  - mean: The average value.
+  - `mean`: The average value.

-  - std: The standard deviation, indicating data dispersion.
+  - `std`: The standard deviation, indicating data dispersion.

-  - min and max: The minimum and maximum values.
+  - `min` and `max`: The minimum and maximum values.

-  - 25%, 50%, 75%: The 25th, 50th (median), and 75th percentiles.
+  - `25%`, `50%`, `75%`: The 25th, 50th (median), and 75th percentiles.

+  - `Coefficient of variation (CV)` is a statistical measure that expresses the `extent of variability` in relation to the mean of the population.

+    - **Comparing Variability Across Different Variables**: CV allows you to compare the relative variability between datasets or variables with different units or scales.

+    - High CV Values: Indicate that the data points are more **dispersed around the mean**.

+    - Low CV Values: Suggest that the data points are closely **clustered around the mean**.

+ - Skewness and Kurtosis

+  - Skewness refers to the **asymmetry of the distribution**.
+      - Right-skewed (positive skew): Tail on the right side.
+      - Left-skewed (negative skew): Tail on the left side.

+  - Kurtosis measures the "tailedness" of the distribution.

+  - Outlier Detection: Outliers appear as isolated bars in histograms or as long tails in density plots.

 ```python
 # Drop the Date column